Hexworks/zircon/README.md

 in either the source code or the [Wiki](https://github.com/Hexworks/zircon/wiki):

 ### Layering
-Both the [Terminal] and the [Screen] interfaces implement [Layerable] which means that you can add [Layer]s on top of them.
+Both the [TileGrid] and the [Screen] interfaces implement [Layerable] which means that you can add [Layer]s on top of them.
 Every [Layerable] can have an arbitrary amount of [Layer]s.
 [Layer]s are like [TileGraphic]s and you can also have transparency in them which can be used to create fancy effects.
-Look at the [LayerBuilder] to see how to use them.
+Look at the [Layers] to see how to use them.
 For more details check the [layers][layers] Wiki page.

-> Note that when creating `Layer`s you can set its `offset` from the builder but after attaching it to a `Terminal` or `Screen` you can change its position by calling `moveTo` with a new `Position`.
+> Note that when creating `Layer`s you can set its `offset` from the builder but after attaching it to a `TileGrid` or `Screen` you can change its position by calling `moveTo` with a new `Position`.

 ### Input handling
-Both the [Terminal] and the [Screen] interfaces implement [InputEmitter] which means that they re-emit all inputs from your users (key strokes and mouse actions) and you can listen on them.
+Both the [TileGrid] and the [Screen] interfaces implement [InputEmitter] which means that they re-emit all inputs from your users (key strokes and mouse actions) and you can listen on them.
 There is a [Wiki page][inputs] with more info.

 ### Shape and box drawing